DV-Hackers/Qizza/README.md

 # Organization
 This project is split into 3 main parts:
-*The Frontend: Building a visually appealing graphical representation of the simulation in HTML/CSS *The Backend:
+* The Frontend: Building a visually appealing graphical representation of the simulation in HTML/CSS
-...*The Environment: Handles game state, and reward table, Python ...*The agent: Handles the Q-learning algorithm (Q-table, Q-function) *The Controller: A websocket to provide quick connection between the backend and frontend, Python
+* The Backend: The Environment - Handles game state, and reward table, Python.
+The Agent - Handles the Q-learning algorithm (Q-table, Q-function)
+* The Controller: A websocket to provide quick connection between the backend and frontend, Python